HCDigitalScholarship/jekyll-multilingual/_posts/2018-09-20-Mariana_Summer.md

 lang: en
 ref: update
 ---
-## "Grupo de apoyo mutuo por el aparecimiento con vida de nuestros hijos, esposos, padres y hermanos": Repression and Resistance in the content and production of the GAM's intake forms
+## "Grupo de apoyo mutuo por el aparecimiento con vida de nuestros hijos, esposos, padres y hermanos": Repression and Resistance in the Content and Production of the GAM's Intake Forms

 This summer I focused on the violence in Rabinal, a municipality in the department of Baja Verapaz, during the internal armed conflict in Guatemala.
 Specifically, I focused on what the content and production of the GAM’s intake forms in the disappearances collection can tell us about the complexities of violence in Rabinal.